Sugar-Salem High School: Athletics

 Sugar-Salem competes in athletics in IHSAA Class 3A and is a member of the Mountain Rivers Conference.
 It has received many sportsmanship awards in boys’ and girls’ basketball, volleyball, cross country, wrestling, track & field, and soccer.
 As of December 2024, the school has won a total of 105 IHSAA state championships including an astonishing 52 state titles from 2017 to 2024.
 For three consecutive years, in 2018, 2019 and 2020, Sugar-Salem High School was awarded the MaxPreps Cup, a title given by MaxPreps.com to the best overall high school sports program in each state.
 The tremendous success of Sugar-Salem’s academic and extracurricular programs has earned Sugar City the nickname “Title-town”.

+Paul Lambert of the Rexburg Standard Journal wrote in 2026 that, in a figure of speech to demonstrate the school's overall strength in athletics, the trophy case of Sugar-Salem "has its own zip code."